CABSEL/DeltaNeTSplus/README.md

                          par=TRUE, numClusters=2)
 ```

-Finally, we can check the perturbation scores for the given gene set.
-In the following example results, mex-3, pie-1, and pal-1 showed the lowest perturbation values for exp.
-A (1st Column) and exp.
+Finally, we can check the perturbation scores by DeltaNeTS+.
+An example of the result from the analysis above is shown below.
+The result expectedly shows large negative perturbation values for mex-3, pie-1, and pal-1/pie-1 in exp.
+A (1st Column), exp.
 B (2nd Column), and exp.
-C (3rd column), respectively, suggesting that those could be the genes directly repressed during the experiments.
+C (3rd column), respectively, since these genes were knocked down in the experiments.

 ```{r warning=FALSE,eval=FALSE,echo=TRUE}